-YAWC continuously undertakes research and advocacy with the UNDRIP, TRC, MMIWG, and LGBTQ2S+ lens to change policies and practices, inform and reform processes, alter power dynamics, change attitudes and behaviours and create a lasting positive impact on Indigenous women, girls, and gender diverse peoples.
+YAWC conducts research and develops advocacy policy with the lens of UNDRIP, Umbrella Final Agreement, TRC, MMIWG, and LGBTQIA2S+ to change policies and practices, inform and reform processes, alter power dynamics, change attitudes and behaviours and create a lasting positive impact on Indigenous women, girls, and gender diverse people.

 YAWC focuses on current issues that affect Indigenous women, girls, and gender diverse peoples in Yukon and northern BC.
 In collaboration with government and community partners, YAWC strives to collect and share objective information on and communicate these issues to its members and the public and facilitate a response for actions from community leaders.